NASA & European space chiefs congratulate India & ISRO as Chandrayaan-3 lands on the Moon | Technology

 India's Chandrayaan-3 became the first space mission to land near the south pole of the Moon.
 The attempt comes days after Russia's unmanned Luna-25 spacecraft spun out of control and crashed into the Moon.

 ''Congratulations @isro on your successful Chandrayaan-3 lunar South Pole landing!
 And congratulations to #India on being the 4th country to successfully soft-land a spacecraft on the Moon.
-We’re glad to be your partner on this mission!''
-Nelson posted on X.
+We're glad to be your partner on this mission!''
+Nelson posted on X, formerly known as Twitter.

+Russia's State Space Corporation Roscosmos extended its congratulations to their colleagues in India after they successfully landed a spacecraft on the Moon's surface.

+"State Space Corporation Roscosmos would like to congratulate our Indian colleagues on the successful landing of the Chandrayaan-3 spacecraft," the statement said.

+The exploration of the Moon is an important endeavour for all mankind as in the future, it can be turned into a platform for the further research of space, Roscosmos said, nearly a week after Russia's robot lander the Luna-25 spacecraft crashed into the Moon after it had spun into uncontrolled orbit.

-''Incredible!
-Congratulations to @isro, #Chandrayaan_3, and to all the people of India!!'' the Director General of the European Space Agency, Josef Aschbacher, posted on X.
+"The fact that the Indians have mastered this technology and acquired corresponding competences tells us a lot,'' Russian cosmonautics historian Alexander Zheleznyakov told the official TASS news agency. ''Incredible!
+Congratulations to @isro, #Chandrayaan_3, and to all the people of India!!'' the Director General of the European Space Agency (ESA), Josef Aschbacher, posted on X.

 ''What a way to demonstrate new technologies AND achieve India's first soft landing on another celestial body.
 Well done, I am thoroughly impressed,'' he posted.